ikinsella/locaNMF/README.md

-Due to the complexity of installing Nvidia graphic driver and CUDA toolkit, an alternative way to use LocaNMF with Nvidia GPU is through prebuilt [Docker](https://www.docker.com/why-docker) image which contains both LocaNMF and all of its dependency.
+Due to the complexity of installing Nvidia graphic driver and CUDA toolkit, an alternative way to use LocaNMF with Nvidia GPU is through the prebuilt [Docker](https://www.docker.com/why-docker) image which contains both LocaNMF and all of its dependency.
 Follow this [guide](https://github.com/ikinsella/locaNMF/blob/container/README-docker.md) to use the prebuilt Docker image.